ophelie-gaudin/2048-technical-assessment/README.md

 # Goal

-The goal of this exercice is to provide you with a simple game to code.
+The goal of this exercise is to provide you with a simple game to code.
 It aims at allowing us to assess your skills, self-organization ability and decision making.
 You are free to realize it however you see fit - meaning : do whatever you want in whatever order you want.
 Get points wherever you can.

 We want to assess your decision making when faced with a constraint (here, the clock).
-How do you prioritize and why ?
+How do you prioritize tasks and why ?

 # The game
 It's a **Memory**